Yurik72/ESPHap/README.md

 Before actually compiling your sketch you first need to:

-1. Change your Wifi setting by editing the following lines:
+1. Change your Wifi settings by editing the following lines:

 ```c
 const char* ssid     = "WLAN SSID";